starofrainnight/pypuck/README.rst

 Preparation
 ------------

-1. 7-zip must be installed and the executable path must be placed into PATH environment variable
+7-zip must be installed and the executable path must be placed into PATH environment variable
-1. Run the pypuck with Administrator permission

 Usage
 -------